Giorgi Nutsubidze

-Giorgi Nutsubidze (born 11 November 1998 in Tbilisi, Georgia) is a rugby union player who currently plays for Lelo Saracens in the Didi 10 and also plays internationally for Georgia U20 as a prop.
+Giorgi Nutsubidze (born 11 November 1998 in Tbilisi, Georgia) is a rugby union player who currently plays for Biarritz Olympique in the Pro D2 and has played internationally for Georgia national rugby union team as a loosehead prop.

+Georgian national team

+He made his first appearance for the Georgian national team coming off the bench in a 16-7 win over Russia in 2021.